 We face something like this in the present time, don't we?
 People who wish to stand up for individual rights, for civil liberties, for freedom and justice, for the sacredness of personal sovereignty - we face the shield-wall.
 The forces of empire have increasing control of the guns, armies, tanks, police forces, communications systems, financial systems, surveillance systems.
 These mechanisms of control are held tightly together against protest and counter-action, like the shields locked into the shield-wall.
 How to break through or escape?
 How to face this overwhelming force?

 I don't have this answer yet either, but the question has been haunting me more and more.
-Two nights ago, the Morrigan spoke to me again in a dream, and She said, "It is time to resist."
-How?
-I ask, again and again.
-How?
+Two nights ago, the Morrigan spoke to me again in a dream, and She said,

 The only clue She gave me was an image.
 A tribal group, feet painted blue with woad, like the Picts are said to have done.